top of page

 How to Book a Session

-You can book a session directly through Calendly https://www.calendly.com/puradesatherapy, which allows you to select an available time that works best for you.
-Once booked, you’ll receive a confirmation and a link for your Google Meet session.
+You can book your session through Calendly, choosing a time that works for your schedule.
+I offer online therapy for carers, and once booked, you’ll receive a confirmation and a secure Google Meet link for your session.

 Urgent Support & Crisis Help